BranchMetrics/Branch-Example-Deep-Linking-Branchster-Android/README.md

 To set up your own API keys and get rid of this error:

-1. Create an XML file called **api_keys.xml** within the */res/values* folder.
+1. Open up **api_keys.xml** which exists in the */res/values* folder.
-2. Copy-paste the following XML snippet into that file.
+2. Insert your Branch App Key, Facebook ID and Twitter key/secret in this file.
 3. Clean/Rebuild your project.

 ```XML